material-motion/material-motion/specifications/directors.md

 **First**: The `setUp` event must be the first event invoked on a Director.

-**Transaction**: The setUp method must receive a Transaction instance.
+**Prepared transaction**: The setUp method must receive a Transaction instance.

 Example pseudo-code: